- SFU in the World

 The Canada-CARICOM Faculty Leadership Program provides faculty or international liaison officers/managers from post-secondary institutions located in the CARICOM member and associate member states with short-term exchange opportunities for professional development, graduate study or research at Canadian post-secondary institutions.

-Note: This is for activity for the 2022-2023 Academic Year.
-Scholarship recipients must begin their studies or research between August 1, 2022 and February 1, 2023.
+Note: Scholarship recipients must begin their exchange between August 1, 2023 and February 1, 2024.

 - Candidates must be citizens of one of the CARICOM member and associate member states: Anguilla, Antigua and Barbuda, Bahamas, Barbados, Belize, Bermuda, British Virgin Islands, Cayman Islands, Dominica, Grenada, Guyana, Haiti, Jamaica, Montserrat, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Suriname, Trinidad and Tobago, and Turks and Caicos.